indigo423/opennms.org/user/pages/05.blog/02.releases/2017-02-22-opennms-horizon-19.0.1/item.md

 This release contains a number of small bug fixes focused mostly on upgrade issues from Horizon 18.

-For details on what has changed, see the complete [Release Notes](https://docs.opennms.org/opennms/releases/19.0.1/releasenotes/releasenotes.html).
+For details on what has changed, see the complete [change log](https://docs.opennms.org/opennms/releases/19.0.1/releasenotes/releasenotes.html#releasenotes-changelog-19.0.1).

-For complete info on what has changed since Horizon 18, see the [Release Notes](https://docs.opennms.org/opennms/releases/19.0.1/releasenotes/releasenotes.html).
+For complete info on what has changed since Horizon 18, see the [release notes](https://docs.opennms.org/opennms/releases/19.0.1/releasenotes/releasenotes.html).